markbernard/reader/README.md

 ## Build

+Run the build.sh script to build the Angular application then package it into a tarball.
+The root folder in the tarball is **reader**.

+You can run the deploy.sh script to build and copy the output to **/var/www/html/reader**.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests